daho79/streaming-platform/DEPLOY.md

-# 🚀 Deploy StreamFlix to GitHub
+# 🚀 Deploy StreamDZD to GitHub

-Follow these steps to deploy your StreamFlix platform to GitHub and GitHub Pages.
+Follow these steps to deploy your StreamDZD platform to GitHub and GitHub Pages.

 ## 📋 Prerequisites